yspec uses standard yaml syntax to state the data set column definitions.

 to carry this tag

-When yspec loads a yaml file that contains flags
+When yspec loads a yaml file that contains flags, it

 will go into every column in the spec and add a logical flag in